Master Mick Walsh (1941–2005)

-Master Mick Walsh (1941 – 2005) began his Ju-Jitsu training in 1966 at The Alpha Ju-Jitsu Institute in Liverpool under the guidance of Professor Jack Britten.
+Began training in 1966 at the Alpha Ju‑Jitsu Institute in Liverpool under Professor Jack Britten.

 Professor Jack Britten (1889 - 1978), around 1904, earned his living as a professional boxer, competing in boxing booths across London and accepting challenges from all comers.